NZME/json-meta-table/docs/filters/BaseFilter.md

 Notes
 -----
-  - It is recommended to override the methods in the 'actions' code region, rather than the ones in the 'controls' region, to avoid having to manually trigger the class events.
+  - It is recommended to override the methods in the 'actions' code region, rather than those in the 'controls' region, to avoid having to manually trigger the class events.

 Parameters